ucb-rit/slurm-banking-plugins/README.txt

 ~~~~~~~~~~~~

   You will need the Rust and `clang' dependencies.
 Rust can be installed
-  following the instructions on [rustup.rs]. `clang' can be loaded as a
+  following the instructions on [rustup.rs], and is easiest if installed
+  locally for each user. `clang' can be loaded as a module (or by
-  module.
+  setting the environment variables).

   The plugins can be built as an unprivileged user, as long as that user
   can read the Slurm source code.